skanehira/ff/README.md

 ## About open action
 If you use `o` to open file or directory, ff will using `open` in MacOS, `xdg-open` in Linux.
-You can set environment variable `FF_OPEN` to change open command.
+You can set environment variable `FF_OPEN_CMD` to change open command.

 ## About executing command
 `ff` can executing command, but it can't use stdin, stdout, stderr.